deejaygraham/married-to-the-mob-talk/notes.md

  Keyboard
  Hunter pix 12 teams

-Timer
-- Rotate keyboard
--

-Pic of big screen

-Excites me about using learning - training from the back of the room.
+Emodies some of the approaches used in cutting-edge education practices - training from the back of the room.

 - Session will answer